The Equality Act 2010 - Indirect discrimination

 The Four-Stage Test

-4. Justification: Examine if the PCP is justified as a proportionate means of achieving a legitimate aim.
+4. No justification: The organisation cannot show the PCP is a proportionate means of achieving a legitimate aim.

 Burden of Proof